wiktoriastel/wiktoriastel/README.md

 - 🌱 I’m currently learning Python & JavaScript
 - 🔭 I’m currently working on improving my career in IT
-- ⚡ Fun fact: my last meal on Earth would be pierogi
+- ⚡ Fun fact: my last meal on Earth would be knafeh

 ✨ What I feel comfortable with:
 - SQL